 Maxwell added that he had similar experiences with other fanbases, but that the conditions in Utah were constantly negative, because of the fans.

 “That’s not the only place but it just happened every time I went there.
-You cross the line when you [talk about] my family and people that you really don’t know about.
+You cross the line when you my family and people that you really don’t know about.
 And talk about people that we love and we know.

 I don’t want people talking about my mom.
 Because she brought up 4 of us by herself and she had to work 2 jobs.